la2050/archive/_projects/2015/politics-in-8-seconds.md

 'In one sentence, please describe what your organization does': >- We’re building an app that makes it fast, fun, and easy to become informed in any election - Essentially, it’s tinder for politics.
-'In one to three sentences, please describe your proposal.': >- Our mission is to take the friction out of becoming an informed voter.
-Answer a few simple questions to find out which political candidates have your best interests at heart, and have a track record to back it up.
 Where will you be working?:
   - Central LA
   - San Fernando Valley